The Australian Professional Standards for Teachers – Graduate

-- the preservice teacher was on their first practicum
+- the pre-service teacher was on their first placement

 - none of the students you teach were members of a specified ‘diverse’ group

-Australian Institute of teaching and School Leadership Ltd (AITSL) 2011: National professional Standards for teachers http://www.teacherstandards.aitsl.edu.au
+Australian Institute of Teaching and School Leadership Ltd (AITSL).
+2011.
+Australian Professional Standards for Teachers http://www.teacherstandards.aitsl.edu.au

 Available at: http://works.bepress.com/lawrence_ingvarson1/184